Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Key Local Labour Market Insights

-• Total local employment reached 7,820 in November 2025, it contracted by 30 jobs from October and decreased by 20 jobs year-over-year.
+• Total local employment is 7,740 in March 2026, it dropped by 0 jobs from February and fell by 100 jobs year-over-year.

-• The local employment rate reached 56.9%.
-It showed decline of 0.2 percentage points from October and showed growth by 0.1 percentage points from same month last year.
+• The local employment rate registered 56.4%.
+It declined by 0.0 percentage points from February and decreased by 0.6 percentage points from same month last year.

-• Local unemployment rate reached 6.1%.
-It showed decline by 0.5 percentage points month-over-month, and contracted by 0.7 percentage points year-over-year.
+• Local unemployment rate registered 6.9%.
+It grew by 0.7 percentage points month-over-month, and grew by 0.2 percentage points year-over-year.

 Employment Trends